7 on 7 Tournament Rules

 DEFENSIVE SETS

 • Defensive players CANNOT fake towards the quarterback or enter the neutral zone to draw a false start.
 A defensive player can move side to side, but NOT forward.
-Resulting penalty is offside – 5 “yards”.
+Resulting penalty is offside – 5 “yards” from line of scrimmage & replay down.

 PUNTING